anna099/hegel/introduction/2-preface.md

 'responsible for developing an alternative anthropology, one centred on the categories of *expression*'.[^22]

-As the last quotation above shows, the Romantics were also profoundly influenced by Ancient Greece and Rome -- or, at least, their idealised version of them.
+As one of the above quotations shows, the Romantics were also profoundly influenced by Ancient Greece and Rome -- or, at least, their idealised version of them.
 This influence had in part been brought about by Johann Joachim Winckelmann (1717-1768), the first 'art historian' in the modern sense, who idolised Ancient Greece and attributed a universal, timeless value to its artwork.
-Incidentally, Winckelmann never travelled to Greece, and was often unaware that the artworks he studied were in fact Roman replicas; nonetheless, his aesthetic veneration of Greek antiquity and his insistence that art should be studied as an expressive part of life (and not as an object of detached analysis) had an enormous effect on German artists and writers, leading to what has been called 'the tyranny of Greece over Germany.'[^23] Winckelmann's writings accompanied Goethe's trip to Italy, and Herder claimed to read them 'with a feeling like that of a youth on a fine morning, like the letter of a far-distant bride, from a happy time that is past.'[^24]
+Incidentally, Winckelmann never travelled to Greece, and was often unaware that the artworks he studied were in fact Roman replicas; nonetheless, his aesthetic veneration of Greek antiquity and his insistence that art should be studied as an expressive part of life (and not as an object of detached analysis) had an enormous effect on German artists and writers, leading to what has been called 'the tyranny of Greece over Germany.'[^23] Winckelmann's writings accompanied Goethe on his trip to Italy, and Herder claimed to read them 'with a feeling like that of a youth on a fine morning, like the letter of a far-distant bride, from a happy time that is past.'[^24]

 As mentioned above, Hegel shared this attitude about antiquity.
 His belief that Ancient Greece and Rome enjoyed a greater unity of individual and society, life